 It is an A4 hanging calendar, folding down to A5.
 The price is £10, including postage.

-The calendars are also available to purchase from the Wandle Industrial Museum (London Road, Mitcham, next to the Vestry Hall).
+The calendars are also available from the Wandle Industrial Museum (London Road, Mitcham, next to the Vestry Hall).
 The museum is open on Wednesdays, 1 to 4 pm, and Sundays, 2 to 5 pm.
 If you have never visited this little museum before here’s a reason to do so, and you don’t need to book!

 Memorial Bench for Janet Morris